wilsomwong/Asus-TUF-FX504GE-Hackintosh/README.md

 ## Update Logs
 ### 10 July 2021
-- End of Era ! there will not update in this laptop anymore.
+- End of Era ! there will not update in this laptop anymore or maybe update in a long time.

 ### 7 July 2021
 - Fix HDMI stable.